Mahanadi Vihar

 Mahanadi Vihar is a residential area in Cuttack, Orissa, India.
 It is situated in a tongue of land formed by the Mahanadi River and National Highway 16.
 The area is named after the river and comes under the control of the CDA (Cuttack Development Authority).
 Schools, a college, hospitals, temples, parks, playgrounds, markets and banks can be found there and Dussera and Puja take place there.

 It is well connected by rail and road services with the nearest railway station being Cuttack (1.5 km) and nearest bus stand is at Shikhar Pur, OMP (50 m).
 By road it is 25 km from Biju Patnaik Airport (Bhubaneswar Airport).

 Located close by are Shri Ramachandra Bhanj Medical College, Gurudwara GuruNanak Datan Sahib (KaliaBoda), Katak Chandi Temple, Barabati Stadium and Ravenshaw University.
 For last few years the local Puja Committee has won the "Best Disciplined Committee" award presented by the Cuttack Municipality Corporation (CMC) from among 100 Puja committees.

 Most of the people living in Mahanadi Vihar are government employees (doctors, engineers, lawyers, Central and State Government employees) along with a few businessmen and executives from the private sector.

 Shopping malls

 Reliance fresh, The Grains Shopping mall, Sai World (Home appliances), Pride Mart, More Mart and Sriram Mart.

 Clubs and organizations

+Aryans club the oldest club in the area established in the year 1985,is involved in several social work such as plantation,blood donation,ganesh puja,cleanness drive,cultural events and many more such things.